freshollie/fresh-configurator/README.md

 The only package which cannot exist outside of the monorepo is `@betaflight/configurator` as it is the final export of this repo.

-Heavy use of `graphql-code-generator` is made throughout the monorepo to ensure the datatypes transmitted between the flight controller and the configurator are consistent at compile time, with `graphql` ensuring the datatypes are consistent at runtime.
+Heavy use of TypeScript and `graphql-code-generator` is made throughout the monorepo to ensure the datatypes transmitted between the flight controller and the configurator are consistent at compile time and `graphql` ensuring the datatypes are consistent at runtime.
 This means that there are many checks in place before even testing the application.

 ### Configurator

 The configurator is built with React and uses GraphQL as the core state of the application.
-[`@apollo/client`](https://github.com/apollographql/apollo-client) is at the core of this.
-It provides the [hooks](https://reactjs.org/docs/hooks-intro.html) and rerender triggers for the components which triggers redraws when state is changed.
+[`@apollo/client`](https://github.com/apollographql/apollo-client) is the magic behind all of this.
+It provides the [hooks](https://reactjs.org/docs/hooks-intro.html) and rerender triggers for the components when application state changes, which means no render loop.

 Client and Device state is held in the same graph, and can be queried from any component in the application.
 The client state graph is described in the [client schema](packages/configurator/src/gql/client.ts), and device state is described in the [device schema](packages/api-server/src/graph).

-Because retreiving state from the device is expensive, the client will cache all device state in it's graph so that queries are only executed for data which is not available in the graph.
+Because retreiving state from the device is expensive, the client will cache all device state in its graph so that queries are only executed for data which is not available in the graph.

 The schema of the client and device state are used to enforce that all code which uses the state is